SinTh0r4s/WifiOsziSensor/README.md

 Further, the ESP32 and especially its onboard WiFi introduce a lot(!) of noise on the 3.3V line.
 Since this line is used as analog reference as well as power, i reccomend to provide a capacitor (or multiple) on H3/AREF+ and H3/GND on the breakout board.
-A 1uF capacitor paired with a 1nF capacitor worked amazingly well in lab trials.
-CHECK VALUES!
+A 10uF capacitor paired with a 100nF capacitor worked amazingly well in lab trials.

 ### Wiring table